Darshan124-get/my_image_tool/CONTRIBUTING.md

-# Contributing to MyImageTool
+# Contributing to imglow

-Thank you for your interest in contributing to MyImageTool!
+Thank you for your interest in contributing to imglow!
 This document provides guidelines and instructions for contributing.

 ## Code of Conduct